Tencent/RapidView/rapidstudio_vscode_extension/rapidstudio/README.md

 ### 1.1.1

-+ Support .lua files complie to .out files.
++ Support .lua files compile to .out files.

 ## For more information